josephmontes/VAA/README.md

     #### Max Muncy 2023
     ![Screenshot 2023-09-12 183419](https://github.com/josephmontes/VAA/assets/125607783/0178dd97-3d0d-4265-824c-f003c079c59f)

-    - In 2023, both of these players are not as effective anymore vs. this 'good' 4-Seam Fastball and it is very likely because pitchers are throwing their 4-Seam Fastballs higher and higher vs. them
+    - In 2023, both of these players are not as effective anymore vs. this 'good' 4-Seam Fastball and it is very likely because pitchers are throwing it higher and higher vs. them, getting them to just miss

 ## List of batting seasons where d_wOBA <= -0.150